-This degree combines business modules, developed by the prestigious Bristol Business School, with equine industry and functional equine science modules.
+This degree combines business modules with equine industry and functional equine science modules.
 Students are able to widen their skill base, develop key contacts and gain valuable work experience with an in-built work placement module, with an additional opportunity to take a Sandwich year and work within the business industry between years 2 and 3.
 Graduates therefore enter the job market with an applied business degree and an in-depth understanding of the equine industry.

 The Equine Business Management degree is made up of core (or essential) and optional modules, enabling students to tailor the degree to their personal strengths and areas of interest.
 Studying for a degree at Hartpury will give you unrivalled access to the equine industry.
 As the largest equine college in the world, we have long-standing relationships with national governing bodies (eg British Dressage) and partnerships with key equine companies (eg Natural Animal Feeds (NAF), Baileys Horse Feeds).
 The College also hosts three national equine events each year, including the Hartpury International Horse Trials, which students are encouraged to be involved in.
 Students can take advantage of international standard equine facilities with their own horse or in recreational riding sessions.

 The programme can be completed full time in three years, or four years with a sandwich year.
 Part time routes are also available and should be planned with your programme manager

 Our students have gone on to some fantastic careers in a wide range of industries and enjoyed some exceptional work placements all over the world, helping them open doors to their dream careers.

 Five GCSEs at Grade C or above to include English and Mathematics